Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 ```

 ## Documentation
-Once you have your domain and problems it is important to document your decisions.
+Once domain and problems is done it is important to document the design decisions that were taken.
 But what is important to report/document?
 - Which planner is compatible with the description?
-  - Do not forget to describe version and flags that were used to execute
+  - Describe version and flags used to execute
-- Which requirements were used?
+- Which requirements and predicates were used?
   - Why?
   - Do they make it simpler to describe/understand the problem?
-- Which predicates were used?
 - Small modifications impact the description/planning?
   - Typing
   - More objects
   - More predicates in goal

 ## LaTeX listings
-You can add PDDL to your papers/reports using LaTeX listings with a custom template.
+It is possible to add syntax highlighted PDDL to your papers/reports using LaTeX listings with a custom template.
-To simplify this process I created a [repository](https://github.com/Maumagnaguagno/Planning_LaTeX "Planning LaTeX") to contain listings for planning and usage example.
+To simplify this process I created a [repository](https://github.com/Maumagnaguagno/Planning_LaTeX "Planning LaTeX") with listings for planning descriptions.

 ## References
 - [PDDL 2.1](https://helios.hud.ac.uk/scommv/IPC-14/repository/fox-long-jair-2003.pdf) by Fox and Long